containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 #### Solution

-- Move the binary located in your `.kube/config` file to a system bin directory, such as `/usr/local/bin/`.
+.
+Move the binary located in your `.kube/config` file to a system bin directory, such as `/usr/local/bin/`.

+.
+Set the value of the `command` parameter to the full path of the executable in your Kubernetes configuration file.
+For example, `command: /usr/local/bin/<cloud-provider-binary>`, where `cloud-provider-binary` denotes the binary name, such as `aws` or `oci`.